tycollisi/cloud-resume-challenge-deprecated/README.md

+# deprecated repository
+This repository is deprecated.
+Retaining code but I have migrated this project to terraform existing in another repo.
 # cloud-resume-challenge
 This repository contains my submission for the Cloud Resume Challenge.
 The challenge involves creating a static website that showcases my resume and deploying it to the cloud using AWS.
 ## Files